cythral/cfn-custom-resource/README.md

 namespace Example
 {
     [CustomResource(
-        // Required.
-Sets the type to deserialize ResourceProperties to ResourcePropertiesType = typeof(ExampleCustomResource.Properties),
+        // Optional.
+Sets the type to deserialize ResourceProperties to.
+        // If not set, this will default to the 'Properties' subclass ResourcePropertiesType = typeof(ExampleCustomResource.Properties),
         // Required if Grantees is set.
 Sets the grantee type to use
         // Possible values are Import or Literal